Crash Bandicoot: Reception

 The Crash Bandicoot series has been a commercial success.
-As of 2007, the series altogether has sold over 40 million units worldwideand grossed over $1 billion.
+As of 2007, the series altogether has sold over 40 million units worldwide and grossed over $1 billion.
 According to Gamasutra, the first Crash Bandicoot game had sold 6.8 million units as of November 2003, making it the tenth-best-selling PlayStation game of all time.
 Cortex Strikes Back sold 3.85 million units in the U.S., while Warped sold 3.74 million.
 The last 2 games on the PlayStation console, Crash Team Racing and Crash Bash, sold 1.9 and 1.1 million units in the U.S., respectively.
+According to a Sony press release, the first four titles had sold over 20 million units altogether worldwide by July 2000.
 Crash Bandicoot: The Wrath of Cortex has sold 1.56 million units in the U.S.

 On February 12, 2019, Activision announced in a press release for its "4th quarter and 2018 Financial Results", that N. Sane Trilogy has sold-in over 10 million units since its initial release in 2017.

 The Crash Bandicoot series is one of the few Western video game series to find blockbuster success in Japan.
 Cortex Strikes Back and Warped sold 1.3 and 1.4 million units in the country, respectively, while the PlayStation 2 version of Wrath of Cortex sold 212,000 units.